BobConanDev/android-best-practices/README.md

 <a name="networklibs"></a>
 **Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers, which you should use rather than implementing your own client.
 We recommend basing your stack around [OkHttp](http://square.github.io/okhttp/) for efficient HTTP requests and using [Retrofit](http://square.github.io/retrofit/) to provide a typesafe layer.
 If you choose Retrofit, consider [Picasso](http://square.github.io/picasso/) for loading and caching images.

-Retrofit, Picasso and OkHttp are created by the same company, so they complement each other nicely and compatability issues are uncommon.
+Retrofit, Picasso and OkHttp are created by the same company, so they complement each other nicely and compatibility issues are uncommon.

 [Glide](https://github.com/bumptech/glide) is another option for loading and caching images.
 It has support for animated GIFs, circular images and claims of better performance than Picasso, but also a bigger method count.